Colorectal cancer: Pathogenesis

 Approximately 70% of all human genes are expressed in colorectal cancer, with just over 1% having increased expression in colorectal cancer compared to other forms of cancer.
 Some genes are oncogenes: they are overexpressed in colorectal cancer.
 For example, genes encoding the proteins KRAS, RAF, and PI3K, which normally stimulate the cell to divide in response to growth factors, can acquire mutations that result in over-activation of cell proliferation.
 The chronological order of mutations is sometimes important.
 If a previous APC mutation occurred, a primary KRAS mutation often progresses to cancer rather than a self-limiting hyperplastic or borderline lesion.
 PTEN, a tumor suppressor, normally inhibits PI3K, but can sometimes become mutated and deactivated.

 Comprehensive, genome-scale analysis has revealed that colorectal carcinomas can be categorized into hypermutated and non-hypermutated tumor types.
 In addition to the oncogenic and inactivating mutations described for the genes above, non-hypermutated samples also contain mutated CTNNB1, FAM123B, SOX9, ATM, and ARID1A.
 Progressing through a distinct set of genetic events, hypermutated tumors display mutated forms of ACVR2A, TGFBR2, MSH3, MSH6, SLC9A9, TCF7L2, and BRAF.
-The common theme among these genes, across both tumor types, is their involvement in Wnt and TGF-β signaling pathways, which results in increased activity of MYC, a central player in colorectal cancer.
+The common theme among these genes, across both tumor types, is their involvement in Wnt and TGF-β signaling pathways, which results in increased MYC activity, a central player in colorectal cancer.

-Mismatch repair (MMR) deficient tumours are characterized by a relatively high number of poly-nucleotide tandem repeats.
+Mismatch repair (MMR) deficient tumors are characterized by a relatively high number of poly-nucleotide tandem repeats.
 This is caused by a deficiency in MMR proteins – which are typically caused by epigenetic silencing and/or inherited mutations (e.g., Lynch syndrome).
-15 to 18 percent of colorectal cancer tumours have MMR deficiencies, with 3 percent developing due to Lynch syndrome.
+15 to 18 percent of colorectal cancer tumors have MMR deficiencies, with 3 percent developing due to Lynch syndrome.
 The role of the mismatch repair system is to protect the integrity of the genetic material within cells (i.e., error detecting and correcting).
 Consequently, a deficiency in MMR proteins may lead to an inability to detect and repair genetic damage, allowing for further cancer-causing mutations to occur and colorectal cancer to progress.

 The polyp to cancer progression sequence is the classical model of colorectal cancer pathogenesis.
 In this adenoma-carcinoma sequence, normal epithelial cells progress to dysplastic cells such as adenomas, and then to carcinoma, by a process of progressive genetic mutation.
 Central to the polyp to CRC sequence are gene mutations, epigenetic alterations, and local inflammatory changes.
 The polyp to CRC sequence can be used as an underlying framework to illustrate how specific molecular changes lead to various cancer subtypes.